boldbi/bold-bi-docs/docs/utilities/bold-bi-command-line-tools/reset-password.md

 # Reset Password

-Please refer to your operating system’s documentation for how to reset the current password of any user using their email address or username.
+Please refer to the documentation of your operating system for instructions on how to reset the current password for any user using their email address or username.

 [Windows](/utilities/bold-bi-command-line-tools/reset-password/#windows)